We Hear You: Blue Alerts & Your Frustration Around Audible Notifications

 In AMBER and Blue Alerts, TBI uses TDOT road signs, lottery displays, our social media platforms, and relationships with media outlets across the state.

-We also use services provided by the National Association for Missing and Exploited Children (NCMEC) and Tennessee Emergency Management Agency (TEMA) to deliver information to cellular devices in AMBER and Blue alerts, respectively.
+We also use services provided by the National Center for Missing and Exploited Children (NCMEC) and Tennessee Emergency Management Agency (TEMA) to deliver information to cellular devices in AMBER and Blue alerts, respectively.

 That’s frustrating and inconvenient, for all of us.
 And for that, we apologize.